 9. Educate Yourself on Key Issues

 It’s never been easier to find information on retirement planning and investing, but it’s also never been more difficult to find reliable and unbiased information.
 Luckily, some resources can help.
 If you learn best by reading, check out a content aggregator like Abnormal Returns.
 It’s an excellent way to sort through the thousands of finance-related blog posts published every day.
-If you’re not much of a reader, reputable retirement podcast allows you to gather information while you drive, exercise, or cook.
+If you’re not much of a reader, a reputable retirement podcast allows you to gather information while you drive, exercise, or cook.
 These resources will help you stay up to date on issues that may affect your retirement plan.

 10. Get Professional Advice